Why Is Louis Vuitton’s Neverfull More Appealing Than Ever?

 But why does a carry-all tote that’s been in production since 2007 continue to be the source of conversation and fascination?
 For Layne, it’s all about its timeless design.
 “The Louis Vuitton Neverfull is a classic piece that doesn’t fall out of trend,” she says.

 It’s true: When it comes to mixing functionality and style, the Neverfull beats out the brand’s more fanciful best-sellers like the Speedy and Pochette.
-Tiffany Moon — a Dallas-based anesthesiologist, creator, and former cast member of The Real Housewives of Dallas — used it for years as her diaper bag.
+Tiffany Moon — an anesthetist, creator, and former cast member of The Real Housewives of Dallas — used it for years as her diaper bag.
 “It's so collapsible, I can fit it in the basket of the stroller,” she explains.
-Gab Waller, a Los Angeles-based personal luxury shopper, says that the Neverfull is both “the ideal everyday tote bag” and a “statement piece.”
+Gab Waller, a personal luxury shopper, says that the Neverfull is both “the ideal everyday tote bag” and a “statement piece.”
 “The consumers are proud to wear it because it's very iconic,” she says, referencing its signature monogram print and silhouette.

 Advertisement